chutural/Roblox-Age-Statistics/README.md

 **Save Data** will save your list to *data/roblox_players.csv* which shows Age, Players, VCE (Voice Chat Enabled), and VCD (Voice Chat Disabled) with the amount of them which you can use to make a statistics (I actually don't know how to do more)

-**Generate Charts** makes 2 Charts from the age you have collected and saves them to the *charts/* Folder.
+**Generate Charts** makes 2 Charts from the age you have collected and saves them to the *charts* Folder.
 Player Age Distribution (Age Group) and Voice Chat Usage.
 (I don't know what else to make other than those 2)

 Also the **Theme** is Green, don't mind that since that's the color I love to use the most :P.